twolfson/nightlife/cities/california_san-francisco.md

 - $9 for mixed drink
 - Packed but with room to dance

+## The Independent
+- Music venue, not a club
+- Large dance floor
+- Dance floor full but not crowded

 ## The Knockout
 - No cover?
 - Retro music
 - Small dance floor
 - Crowded but feathers out

-## The Independent
-- Music venue, not a club
-- Large dance floor
-- Dance floor full but not crowded

 ## Little Baobab
 - Medium dance floor
 - Crowded but with some room to dance
 - World/club music

+## Latin American Club
+- Bar
+- Usually full but it is easy to order a drink
+- $9 for mixed drink
+- Usually 90% alcohol, 10% mixer in a pint glass

 ## Madrone Art Bar
 - Small dance floor